-There are abundant Israr like child scavengers in Pakistan who pick up things from e-waste sites and are the most likely victims of different diseases.
-The victims are not only the children but abounding adults, men and women are suffering from this sham trade cycle.
+There are abundant Israr-like child scavengers in Pakistan who pick up things from e-waste sites and are the most likely victims of different diseases.
+The victims are not only the children but abounding adults, men, and women who are suffering from this sham trade cycle.

 The International Labour Organization (ILO) describes that even a low level of exposure to lead, mercury, cadmium and other heavy metals can cause severe neurological damage among children and pregnant women.

 Pakistan is a signatory of Basel Convention on the Control of Trans-Boundary Movement of Hazardous Waste and their Disposal, Rotterdam Convention on Prior Informed Consent for Certain Hazardous Chemicals, Stockholm Convention on Persistent Organic Pollutants and Vienna Convention, and Montreal Protocol on Ozone Depleting Substances (ODS).
 However, the country is a dump site for up to 46 percent of the world’s electronic waste, worth nearly US $9 billion, which is dumped each year through legal and illegal trading of the waste which is disguised as useable material.
 This figure has been estimated from the report United Nations Environment Programme (UNEP) released in May 2015.

 However, the country is a dump site for up to 46 percent of the world’s electronic waste, worth nearly US $9 billion, which is dumped each year through legal and illegal trading of the waste which is disguised as useable material.
 This figure has been estimated from the report United Nations Environment Programme (UNEP) released in May 2015.

 Discarded electrical or electronic devices or used electronics that are destined for reuse, resale, salvage, recycling, or disposal are considered as e-waste.
 The re-use of this e-waste in developing countries like Pakistan is leading to adverse human health effects and environmental pollution.